Richa Sharma (actress): Career

 Sharma had approached Dev Anand at a film shoot wanting to be cast as his next heroine but was too young.
 Dev promised her that he would cast her once she grew older, he then eventually gave her a break with Hum Naujawan in 1985.
-She next went on to act in Anubhav and Insaaf Ki Awaaz the following year and in Sadak Chhap and Aag Hi Aag in 1987.
+She next went on to act in several films like Anubhav, Insaaf Ki Awaaz, Sadak Chhap and Aag Hi Aag in 1987.

 Filmography

 Personal life and death

-Sharma married bollywood actor, Sanjay Dutt in New York City, United States in 1987.
+Sharma married Bollywood actor, Sanjay Dutt in New York City, United States in 1987.
 The couple had a daughter, Trishala Dutt.
 Within two years of marriage, she was diagnosed with a brain tumour.
-Sharma died at her parent's home in New York on 10 December 1996.
+Sharma died at her parents' home in New York on 10 December 1996.